What is Mohs Surgery?

 We are committed to providing the highest quality and safest care at the lowest possible cost.

 Our surgeries are performed entirely under local anesthesia in our outpatient office that was designed and built specifically for Mohs surgery using the best U.S.- and German-manufactured equipment and instruments.
 By focusing on office-based care without putting you to sleep, we eliminate the traditional costs of an ambulatory surgery center or hospital, and the potential risks of intravenous / general anesthesia and alternative therapies such as radiation.
 Our approach can reduce the cost of a single skin cancer surgery by several hundred or even a few thousand dollars.
 Dr. Dhir examines the tissue himself while you wait to make sure that the cancer has been completely removed before performing any needed reconstruction.
 Therefore, a single visit is generally sufficient, and there are no additional pathologist costs in the vast majority of cases.
-The entire visit (consultation, preparation, anesthesia, excision, tissue examination, and reconstruction) typically lasts 2 to 4 hours.
+The entire visit (consultation, preparation, anesthesia, excision, tissue examination, and reconstruction) typically lasts 3 to 5 hours.
 Much of that time is spent waiting comfortably while we prepare and examine the tissue.

 Mohs Is the Treatment of Choice for Both Primary and Recurrent Cancers

-Mohs surgery is the treatment of choice for cancers located in cosmetically or functionally critical areas such as the face, neck, scalp, and hands.
+Mohs surgery is the gold standard for cancers located in cosmetically or functionally critical areas such as the face, neck, scalp, and hands.
 It is also the best approach for non-facial tumors measuring at least 2 cm in diameter, as well as aggressive or rapidly growing cancers and those with ill-defined edges on clinical examination.
 Because Mohs surgery is more accurate than any other approach, many cancers are sent to Dr. Dhir after failing other attempts at therapy.
 These “recurrent” cancers may be more serious and often significantly larger than they appear on the surface.
 The same is true for large or neglected tumors, and those arising in patients with a history of cigarette smoking.
 Please be advised that these tumors typically require more time and effort to cure, and may occasionally need more than one surgery and/or occasional referral to other specialists if deeper structures (e.g. muscle, bone, cartilage, nerves, tear ducts, the inside of the nose) are involved with cancer.
 Also, tumors at higher risk for “metastasis” (spread to internal organs) may require additional treatment, such as lymph node dissection, radiation therapy, chemotherapy, or immunotherapy, even after microscopically clear margins are obtained.

 Information You Can Trust